2011 Acura RL - Powertrain

-Output torque from the Acceleration Device is channeled to a hypoid gear that turns the output 90-degrees to drive the rear axle shafts.
+Output torque from the Acceleration Device is channeled to a hypoid gear that turns the output shaft 90-degrees to drive the rear axle shafts.
 A matched pair of Direct Electromagnetic Clutch systems (one on each side) send power to each rear wheel.
 These clutch systems can be controlled as a pair to alter the front/rear torque split, or depending on the situation, the rear wheels can receive between 30- to 70-percent of the engine's total output.
 The right and left Direct Electromagnetic Clutch systems can be controlled independently, to allow up to 100-percent of the total rear axle torque to go to only one rear wheel.

 Positioned at the front of the RL rear drive unit, the Acceleration Device typically passes torque to the rear axle at very close to a one-to-one ratio.
-However, in cornering the Acceleration Device's output shaft spins faster than its input shaft.
+However, during cornering the Acceleration Device's output shaft spins faster than its input shaft.

 The Acceleration Device uses a compact planetary gearset to achieve its speed increase.
 Hydraulic actuators operate clutch packs that control the planetary gearset.
 When the input shaft is locked with the planetary gear carrier, there is no ratio change (this is the traditional straight-line acceleration mode).
 During cornering, the carrier is coupled with the case, and the output shaft speed increases up to 5.7-percent.
-A speed sensor at the hypoid gear (located downstream of the Acceleration device) provides a constant feedback loop to the SH-AWD™ Electronic Control Unit to ensure that the system is working properly.
+A speed sensor at the hypoid gear (located downstream of the Acceleration device) provides a constant feedback loop to the SH-AWD™ system's Electronic Control Unit (ECU) to ensure that the system is working properly.

 Direct Electromagnetic Clutch Systems

 Located on either side of the hypoid gear that drives the rear axle are two identical Direct Electromagnetic Clutch systems that control the amount of drive torque that reaches each rear wheel.
-With the 2009 RL, the speed and accuracy of this electromagnetic clutch system is far more precise than previous versions thus providing an improved limited-slip differential function.
+Starting with the 2009 RL, the speed and accuracy of this electromagnetic clutch system is far more precise than previous versions thus providing an improved limited-slip differential function.
 In addition, the acceleration device incorporates a low- and high-range that delivers different levels of rear wheel overdrive depending on vehicle velocity and lateral acceleration.
 A computer-controlled electric coil controls the pressure applied to a clutch, which slows the sun gear within a planetary gearset to modulate the torque being sent to the rear wheel.
 The amount of torque transmitted to each rear wheel continually varies between zero and 100-percent, depending on driving conditions.

 Under deceleration (throttle closed) while cornering, torque to the outside rear wheel is varied to change from an inward to an outward yaw moment, helping improve vehicle stability.
-A search coil sensor allows the ECU to estimate the clutch plate coefficient of friction (which changes with heat build-up) and then adjusts voltage sent to the electromagnetic coil that controls the clutch to compensate.
+A search coil sensor allows the ECU to estimate the clutch plate coefficient of friction (which changes with heat build-up) and then adjusts voltage sent to the electromagnetic coil that controls the clutch to compensate for varying conditions.
 To ensure that the amount of torque transmitted remains optimized as miles and wear accumulate, the coils provide a feedback loop that the ECU uses to adjust voltage to the electromagnetic clutches thus compensating for clutch wear.